Bringing the data back: from the US to us

 Immich is a high‑performance, open‑source self‑hosted solution for photo and video backup with automatic device syncing, face recognition, ML‑powered search, albums and sharing.
 Essentially a privacy‑respecting Google Photos replacement.

-The downsite is only that you have to host yourself.
-But from what I saw, it is a relatively smooth sail that can give you full control over your media library without vendor lock‑in.
+The downside is that you have to host it yourself.
+But from what I saw, it is relatively smooth sailing and can give you full control over your media library without vendor lock‑in.

 Ente Photos offers end‑to‑end encrypted photo and video backup with EU servers, open‑source apps, family sharing and easy Apple and Google Photos migration.
 Unlike Immich it is a hosted service and it strikes a good balance between convenience and privacy for non‑technical users.
-I was impressed by how well made it looks, the many positive experience and the pricing.
+I was impressed by how well-made it looks, the incredibly positive reviews and the good pricing.

 # Where this leaves me

 This is not a conclusion, and surely not comprehensive.
 Take it as just a snapshot.
-I hope it may be useful to others as well, and it is now here for me to not forget :D
+I hope it may be useful to others as well, and it is now here so I don’t forget :D

 If you know of other EU-based privacy-focused services that I should check out, please let me know!
 I’d be happy to keep expanding this list.